wembushey/Exjest/README.md

 #### 11/10 - 11/12

-- Got the inporting function working
+- Got the inporting function "working"

+#### 11/13 - 11/14

+- Got the import kinda working

+#### 11/15

+- User configuration pages were done

+#### 11/16 - 11/17

+- Restarted the import page code

+#### 11/18 - 11/19

+- Finished the import code for the Excel document

+#### 11/20

+- Form page for Companies is started
+- Form page for Railroads is started
+- Fixed some relation bugs with the primary page